19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Qualification to practise as sole proprietor or in partnership or as director of law corporation

-75C\.—(1) No solicitor, who is admitted as a solicitor on or after 1st March 1997, may practise as a solicitor on his own account or in partnership (whether in a law firm or a limited liability law partnership) or as a director of a law corporation unless he —
+75C\.—(1) No solicitor may practise as a solicitor on his own account or in partnership (whether in a law firm or a limited liability law partnership) or as a director of a law corporation unless he —

 (a) has successfully completed such legal practice management course within such time as the Council may by rules made under section 71 prescribe; and